GNOME/pygobject/docs/guide/threading.rst

 The example shows a simple window containing a progress bar.
-After everything is set up it constructs a Python thread, passes it a function to execute, starts the thread and the GTK+ main loop.
+After everything is set up it constructs a Python thread, passes it a function to execute, starts the thread and the GTK main loop.
 After the main loop is started it is possible to see the window and interact with it.

 In the background ``example_target()`` gets executed and calls